HockeyJustin/FireTextSampleCSharpApiCalls/README.md

 The sample runs on .NET 4.6.
 You can easily port it to .NET Core with just a couple of tweaks.

-You can build on these samples using the documentation no the FireText [website](https://www.firetext.co.uk/docs).
+You can build on these samples using the documentation on the FireText [website](https://www.firetext.co.uk/docs).